Geotab/sdk-map-addin-samples/README.md

 1) Create `.zip` archive from a folder (for Mac and Linux users it can be done with one command: `zip -r addin.zip {{addinFolder}}`)
 2) Add it as usual add-in on the system settings page.

-If you want to try it on tripsHistory page just change a page name in `configuration.json` file: from `"page": "map"` to `"page": "tripsHistory"`.
+If you want to try it on tripsHistory page, change the page name in `configuration.json` file: from `"page": "map"` to `"page": "tripsHistory"`.

-If you want to build all add-ins to test them, just run `./build.sh` command and get any `zip` file from `./dist` folder.
+If you want to build all the add-ins to test them, run the `./build.sh` command and get any `zip` file from the `./dist` folder.